-There should be no discussions in game or on our official sites regarding hacks, including access to cheats, where you can acquire them, or how they are utilized.
+There should be no discussions in game or otherwise regarding abusing hacks and exploits, including access to cheats, where you can acquire them, or how they are utilized.

-Spawn Blocking occurs when tribes intentionally block multiple spawn points for the purpose of not allowing any new players to play on the server (including cross server players).
+Spawn Blocking occurs when tribes intentionally block spawn points for the purpose of not allowing any new players to play on the server.
 In the event your base inadvertently or accidentally resides on a spawn point you will not be penalized, but expected to provide a way out of your base for newly spawned players.

 Here are some examples of what spawn blocking can consist of, but is not limited to: